BEST SHOULDER EXERCISES WITH DUMBBELLS

 We call this one the Urlacher.

 The Urlacher ties in the rear delt and the rotator cuff.
 It gets us to open up the chest, externally rotate the shoulders and get that rotator cuff working.
-It also gets the arms behind the body to work the posterior delts, traps and rhomboids.
+It also gets the arms behind the body to work the posterior delts, upper traps and rhomboids.

 The Urlacher allows you to hit the rear delts, without being forced to do so in isolation.